karis2021/Mouspike-coming-soon-frontend/README.md

 # Concept Exploration (AI-assited sketches)
 [View full sketch gallery sketch-01...06](assets/concept/sketch-01.png)

 Early visual sketches were generated using AI tools as part of the concept exploration phase.
 These images were not used as final assets.
 They served to:
-- Test mood, composition, and symbolic elements
+- Test mood, composition, and symbolic elements.
-- Explore atmosphere and visual hierarchy
+- Explore atmosphere and visual hierarchy.
-- Support communication with the illustrator during the briefing phase
+- Support communication with the illustrator during the briefing phase.

-- Concept exploration (sketch-01,02:) minimal identity and messaging
+- Concept exploration (sketch-01,02:) minimal identity and messaging.
-- Concept exploration (sketch-03,04:) introduction of narrative elements
+- Concept exploration (sketch-03,04:) introduction of narrative elements.
-- Concept exploration (sketch-05,06:) refined atmosphere and final direction
+- Concept exploration (sketch-05,06:) refined atmosphere and final direction.

 AI-generated images were used only as a visual exploration tool during early ideation.
 I provided detailed instructions, iterations and refinements to guide these explorations.
 These images were never considered final assets.